 - Event personalization and an account-based marketing strategy go hand-in-hand.

 - Provide unique experiences rather than a broader, one-size-fits-all experience to attract and engage your target audience.

-- Collect relevant data pre-event and post-event are key to executing your event personalization.
+- Collecting relevant data pre-event and post-event is key to executing your event personalization.

 - Invest in tools for personalizing the event experience.